John 21

 [17] He says to him the third time, Simon, [son] of John, do you dearly love Me?
 Peter was grieved because He said to him the third time, Do you dearly love Me?
 And he said to Him, Lord, Thou know all things; Thou know that I dearly love Thee.
 Jesus says to him, Feed My sheep.

 Comments John 21:17 “He says to him the third time, Simon, [son] of John, do you dearly love Me?”
-Now the beloved Son of God has asked Peter, according to his own answer, if he himself also understands his own answer; so, now Peter must think as well if he truly loves the Lord as he said.
+Now the beloved Son of God has asked Peter, according to his own answer, if he himself also understands his own answer.
+So, now, Peter must think as well if he truly loves the Lord as he said.
 When the beloved Son of God asked him, the way he answered this also made an impact on his own heart, and Peter is thinking about what the beloved Son of God means for him, just for himself (Peter) or as well regarding what duty he should do, but still Peter himself also must think of his own duty towards the beloved Son of God.

 [18] Truly, truly, I say to you, When you were younger, you dressed yourself, and walked where you desired; however, when you will be old, you will stretch out your hands, and another will dress you, and will bring you where you desire not.